- Loose steering

 The DIY cost to replace Mazda tie rods is under $75, assuming you have a few basic tools.
 Plus another $80-$120 for the wheel alignment.

 How long do Mazda tie rods last?

-In average tie rods last anywhere from 50,000 to 150,000 miles.
-The exact length depends on your driving habits, roads you drive on and the quality of the tie rod.
+On average, tie rods last anywhere from 50,000 to 150,000 miles.
+The exact length depends on your driving habits, the roads you drive on, and the quality of the tie rod.